DevilishMan/angular-autocomplete/README.md

 autoKey:The option's field that use to display on the input.

-autoChange:The changeInputVal Fun will trigger when input value change,and it can use to fill options by input key.
+autoChange:The changeInputVal Fun will trigger when input value change,and it can use to filter options by input key.